Skip to content

 Ainshval — common questions

-How hard is Ainshval?
+What difficulty is Ainshval?

-When is the best time to climb Ainshval?
+What's the best month to climb Ainshval?

-Can I bring my dog up Ainshval?
+Can dogs go up Ainshval?

 No signal on Rum — the island has no mobile coverage